-I received a touching letter from a single mother.
-The only way I can answer her with authenticity is from the place I find most vulnerable… my story.
+I received a very touching letter from a single mom.
+The only way I can answer her with authenticity is from the place I find most vulnerable, my story.
 I hope this helps her and others solve some of the biggest problems with single motherhood, and navigate the way with an abundance of Grace.

 Since my separation from my husband I am in a therapy process and know very well why relationships are not easy for me sometimes – has to do with my childhood where basically relationships weren’t honored and nourishes and love not lived fully.
 However, through mindfulness and all its related topics and myself practicing for years now I found a way out of that.

 Now, to my current situation: I am working on that other situation (healing my childhood experiences and its going well), still I struggle with being a single-mum now, because so many families do either things alone on weekends/holidays/bank holidays (Easter!!!) or with some families (with husband!!!) with whom they already established a ritual of going skiing, having an Easter brunch, going on the summer break etc etc. Me and my husband couldn’t quite establish these kind of rituals with other families.
 And now some families prefer to be with families that are with a mum and a dad.

 So now, I often end up alone with the kids and while I looove that sometimes, I don’t want to have it always.
 You may know something that could help.
 Also inviting other families is really difficult at the moment because our apartment is really little now, without a garden etc. I am working hard on my income and I think my situation will change.
 But that’s why the advice of inviting more.. doesn’t work all too well.
 You may have an advice from single-mum to single-mum for generally dealing with these situations.
 Although I am not sure if it not completely because of the first aspect (childhood experience).

 *Content information has been removed to protect the identity of our Mom